"Anytime you got nothing to do - and lots of time to do it - come on up."Mae West

 Course.
 Dinner.
 Entree.

 Makes.
 12 servings if you are cooking a whole packer of about 12 pounds which yields about 6 pounds of meat.

 Preparation time.
 10 minutes to apply the salt and rub.
-If you can let the salt soak in for an hour or two, that would be nice.
-12 to 24 hours is nicer.
+If you can let the salt soak in for an hour or two, 12 to 24 hours is nicer.

 1/2 teaspoon of Morton’s kosher salt per pound of meat after trimming